CookPocket/Capstone-Project---CookPocket/README.md

 To create the database, follow these steps:

 1. Download the [db_cookpocket.sql](https://github.com/CookPocket/Capstone-Project---CookPocket/blob/main/Cloud%20Computing/db_cookpocket.sql) file from the Cloud Computing directory.
-2. Execute the SQL commands in the downloaded `database.sql` file to set up the necessary database structure.
+2. Execute the SQL commands in the downloaded `db_cookpocket.sql` file to set up the necessary database structure.

 #### Step 4: Configure the .env file